ashutoshtiwari13/Simple-Random-Search/README.md

 [![made with &hearts in Python](https://img.shields.io/badge/made%20with%20%E2%9D%A4%20in-Python-red.svg)](http://shields.io/#your-badge)
 ## Augmented Random Search using Numpy

-This project aims to build a new type of Artificial intelligence algorithm which is simple and surpasses many already available algorithms for Humanoid or Mu-Jo-Co(Multidimensionla-Joint-with-contact) locomotion related tasks.
+The project aims to build a new type of Artificial intelligence algorithm which is simple and surpasses many already available algorithms for Humanoid or Mu-Jo-Co(Multidimensionla-Joint-with-contact) locomotion related tasks.
 It simulates a powerful AI Algorithm, namely Augmented Random Search (ARS) by training a Half-cheetah (Mu-Jo-Co) to walk and run across a field. to walk and run .